Reporting Sinks

 Plan Gate

-Built-in vendor sinks require the matching vendor entitlement and are available on Business and Enterprise plans.
-Custom reporting sinks remain enterprise-only and require extensions.reporting_sinks.custom.
+Built-in vendor sinks require the matching vendor entitlement and are available on Business and above.
+Custom reporting sinks require Business and above and the extensions.reporting_sinks.custom entitlement.

 Reporting Sink